Vious/leetcode_practice/problem1-50/ReadMe.md

 ## Part2
-Part2 marks the code for Problem 6.
-(Zigzag Conversion) to Problem 10. ().
+Part2 marks the solution code for Problem 6.
+(Zigzag Conversion) to Problem 10.
+(Regular Expression Matching).

 For P6.
 (Zigzag Conversion), write the index of each zigzag converted string, assume the numrows = 1, we can find that the index goes from 0123210123...
 Therefore, I use map to map each character into specitic rows, and use iterator to combine them together.
 Another solution would be directly assigning the char into specific index of zigzag converted results' string.